Navigating with Ease

 Team: Product Owner, Developers, UX Designers, UX Researcher

-Client: Centene Corp.
+Client: Centene Corporation

 Tools: Figma, FigJam, Jira, Google Meet, Miro